 The fleet of an HVAC company is often their public face.
 Unmarked trucks or vehicles in bad repair are a serious red flag.
 It either means the company isn’t generating enough revenue to keep on top of their vehicles or that they just don’t care enough to put their best foot forward.

 Likewise with the technicians.
 It’s a dirty job, but the employees who show up to service your equipment should be in uniform at the very least.
 The more proper and professional they act and look the better off you’ll be since it usually means that standards are higher across the board.

 This valuable insight is often overlooked when people choose a company but care in presentation usually means care in work as well.

 Are They Part of Your Community?

-A company which has been around for some time and is actually a part of your local community has more at stake than a shady technician working out of his garage.
+A company that has been around for some time and is actually a part of your local community has more at stake than a shady technician working out of his garage.

 Contracting companies of all sorts live and die by their reputation.
 If they’re well-integrated into the local area they’re putting a lot at stake whenever they send out a technician.

-A company which is active locally in more than just offering repairs is one that will stand behind their work.
+A company that is active locally in more than just offering repairs is one that will stand behind their work.

 The longer that they’ve been a component of the local business community, the better.
 Contractors who try to just play a part in their area can be spotted easily and you have to wonder what other deception might be at play once they’re in your home.